Suldal II power plant is located in the village of Nesflaten in Suldal Municipality, Rogaland County.

 Power: 155 MW

-Suldal II power plant is located in the village of Nesflaten in Suldal Municipality, Rogaland County and was commissioned in 1967.
-The power plant was partially rebuilt and modified in 1971.
+The power plant was commissioned in 1967 and was partially rebuilt and modified in 1971.

 Suldal I and Suldal II are the two lowest power plants in the Røldal-Suldal system, which was originally developed in the 1960s to secure power for Hydro's aluminium production in Karmøy.

 The Røldal-Suldal facility currently includes the power plants Kvanndal, Middyr, Novle, Røldal, Svandalsflona, Suldal I and Suldal II, plus Vasstøl.